Sexual harassment in the workplace

-Financial costs aren’t the only negative impact sexual harassment can have on your organisation, either.
-Research shows sexual harassment victims are more likely to suffer depression, have a low opinion of their managers and want to leave their job (CIPD).
-That can result in higher staff turnover and poorer performance.
-And when cases go public, the damage your reputation can be significant.
+Financial costs are not the only negative impact sexual harassment can have on a workplace though.
+Research shows sexual harassment victims are more likely to suffer symptoms of depression, poor sleep, and feelings of anxiety.
+This can result in higher staff turnover and poorer performance.
+And when cases go public, the damage to your business reputation can be significant.

-The key to preventing these issues lies in understanding sexual harassment and managing it responsibly — ideally before it happens
+The key to preventing these issues lies in understanding sexual harassment in the workplace and managing it responsibly—ideally before it happens.

 Examples of sexual harassment at work can include: